COMP2150-Game-Design/COMP2150-Level-Design-Task/README.md

 Your level should teach the player the essential mechanics and dynamics of the game, achieving the design goals of <b>Discovery</b>, <b>Drama</b>, <b>Challenge</b> and <b>Exploration</b>.
 Your level should be a series of interesting, well-designed encounters that are the result of planning and prototyping your game using theory and practices taught in class.

 The assignment includes two main deliverables: your Level built in Unity, and your Design Document that documents and justifies your use of an iterative design process to create your level.
+This repo also contains a Prefab Reference Guide with info on all the prefabs you'll be using.

 # Level
 Design and build one level with three main sections.
 Imagine you are working on the second level of a new space-themed, 2D platformer.
 For the purposes of this task, the exact type of platformer (action, puzzle, precision, etc) is up to you.
 Your project lead has given you the following brief: